eslamRabie/LHTL_Final_Project/Books' Reflections/Chapter 4 Chunking reflections.md

 * You can’t learn mathematics or science without also including a healthy dose of practice and repetition	to	help you build the chunks that will underpin your	expertise.

+* In the same amount of time, by simply practicing and recalling the material, students learned far more and at a much deeper level than they did using any other approach, including simply rereading the text a number of times or drawing concept maps that supposedly enriched the relationships in the materials under study.
+This improved learning comes whether students take a formal test or just informally test themselves.

 ---
+#Recall	Material	While	Outside	Your	Usual	Place	of	Study:	The	Value	of	Walking

+* Recalling material when you are outside your usual place of study helps you strengthen your grasp of the material by viewing it from a different perspective.

+* If you don’t practice with your growing chunks, it is harder to put together the big picture—the	pieces are simply too faint.

+---
 ## Interleaving—Doing a Mixture of Different Kinds of Problems—versus Overlearning

+* Interleaving means practice by doing a mixture of different kinds of problems requiring different strategies.

+* Continuing the study or practice after it is well understood is called overlearning.

+* Overlearning can help produce an automaticity that is important when you are executing a serve in tennis or playing a perfect piano concerto.
+But be wary of repetitive overlearning during a single session in math and science learning —research has shown it can be a waste of valuable learning time.

+* Revisiting the approach mixed with other approaches during a subsequent study session, however, is just fine.

+* EMPHASIZE INTERLEAVING INSTEAD OF OVERLEARNING.

+* Overlearning refers to a learning strategy in which a student continues to study or practice immediately after some criterion has been achieved.
+    *  ***An example might be correctly solving a certain kind of math problem and then immediately working several more problems of the same kind.
+Although working more problems of the same kind (rather than fewer) often boosts scores on a subsequent test, doing too many problems of the same kind in immediate succession provides diminishing returns.***

 ___